 - Dexus becoming a plaintiff or defendant in a material law suit

 - Significant civil or criminal proceedings against Dexus

 Information does not need to be disclosed while all of the following conditions are satisfied:

-When DEXUS is relying on an exemption, or is involved in a development that may eventually require reliance on an exemption, appropriate confidentiality protocols must be adhered to.
-A leak of confidential information can deny DEXUS the ability to rely on the exemption and force DEXUS to take action to manage its disclosure obligations.
+When Dexus is relying on an exemption, or is involved in a transaction that may eventually require reliance on an exemption, appropriate confidentiality protocols must be adhered to.
+A leak of confidential information can deny Dexus the ability to rely on the exemption and force Dexus to take action to manage its disclosure obligations.

 6. Responsibility for Disclosure

 All people covered by this Policy, including Business Unit Managers, are responsible for identifying and immediately reporting to the Continuous Disclosure Committee matters that may require reporting to the ASX under this policy.
 Employees should report to the Continuous Disclosure Committee by notifying the CEO, General Counsel or EGM - Investor Relations, Communications & Sustainability of the information (or, in their absence, another member of the Continuous Disclosure Committee).